dallaylaen/perl-test-contract/README.md

 that returns false when its arguments are fine, and an explanation of failure when they are not.

-A `Test::Contract::Engine::Build` module exists to simplify the task further:
+A `Assert::Refute::Engine::Build` module exists to simplify the task further:

     package My::Check;
     use Exporter qw(import);

-    use Test::Contract::Engine::Build;
+    use Assert::Refute::Engine::Build;
     build_refute my_check => sub {
         my ($got, $expected) = @_;
         # ... a big and nasty check here